Turfjs/turf/packages/turf-dissolve/README.md

 ## dissolve

-Dissolves a FeatureCollection of polygons, filtered by an optional property name:value.
+Dissolves a FeatureCollection of [polygon](polygon) features, filtered by an optional property name:value.
-Note that multipart features within the collection are not supported
+Note that [mulitpolygon](mulitpolygon) features within the collection are not supported

 **Parameters**